AryaXDG/MikuChanBot/README.md

 ### 💡 Pro Tips
 - **Direct mentions:** You can also mention MikuChan directly: `@MikuChan how are you?`
-- **Memory:** MikuChan remembers your conversations and gets to know you better
 - **Personality:** She has moods, emotions, and will react differently based on context
 - **Server members:** Configure known members in `config.py` for personalized interactions